 - Clean out the tracks: In the winter and spring, use a broom to sweep out debris, cobwebs or animal nests in the way of the tracks.
 Avoid using water or cleaning chemicals that could damage your metal tracks.

 - Inspect the garage door: Try operating your garage door both manually and automatically.
 Listen for any unpleasant noises coming from the door, and check that it isn’t getting stuck as it moves.
 Contact a professional if you have any concerns about the door.

 - Care for the panels: Once you know your garage door is functioning correctly, you should check its appearance for worn-out or chipped pieces.
-Reseal or paint wooden panels, and wash metal or vinyl with mild soap and warm water.
-You should also inspect the door for dents or rust stains after a harsh storm and replace panels if necessary.
+Reseal or paint wooden door panels, and wash metal or vinyl with mild soap and warm water.
+You should also inspect the door for dents or rust stains after a harsh storm and replace door panels if necessary.